What is an Orthotic?

 Sports and Orthotics

-Orthotics align the feet/body, making your gate pattern normalized.
-They correct overpronation, which is where your foot roles inwards.
+Orthotics align the feet/body, normalizing your gait pattern.
+They correct overpronation, a situation where your foot excessively rolls inwards.
 Similarly, orthotics can prevent underpronation, where the foot rolls outwards.
 With different levels or pronation/underpronation, you are likely to get shin splints or experience knee pain.

 With sports like basketball or tennis, you experience repetitive strain on hard ground.
 Orthotics have cushioning material that distributes the load across the foot.
 Additional arch support also acts like a cushioning spring, increasing propulsion as you complete the gait.